ariga/atlas/doc/md/guides/postgres/included-columns.md

 Time: 0.626 ms
 ```

 Notice that the total cost is 38.75 units.
-If we want to use a unique index to accelerate the query, we can create it on the “email” column with the following command:
+If we want to use a unique index to accelerate the query, we can create it on the `email` column with the following command:

 ```sql
 CREATE UNIQUE INDEX emails_idx